Tables of Skat bidding values.

 Kings wenzels, hearts trump K♣ K♠ K♥ K♦ A♥ 10♥ Q♥ J♥ 9♥ 8♥ 7♥ A 10 Q J 9 8 7

-Kings wenzels, grand K♣ K♠ K♥ K♦ A 10 Q J 9 8 7
+Kings wenzels, grand K♣ K♠ K♥ K♦

 Queens wenzels, spades trump Q♣ Q♠ Q♥ Q♦ A♠ 10♠ K♠ J♠ 9♠ 8♠ 7♠ A 10 K J 9 8 7

-Queens wenzels, grand Q♣ Q♠ Q♥ Q♦ A 10 K J 9 8 7
+Queens wenzels, grand Q♣ Q♠ Q♥ Q♦

 Jacks wenzels, diamonds trump J♣ J♠ J♥ J♦ A♦ 10♦ K♦ Q♦ 9♦ 8♦ 7♦ A 10 K Q 9 8 7

-Jacks wenzels, grand J♣ J♠ J♥ J♦ A 10 K Q 9 8 7
+Jacks wenzels, grand J♣ J♠ J♥ J♦

 By this changing of the rules to add possible bids, more hands that are feasibly biddable will be produced.
 As a result, the number of passed-out deals should go down.

+11c Tournee.
 Here is a suggestion for players who admit the Tournee bid, where one or both of the cards of the skat are turned up to establish trump:

+11f Schafkopf.
+The related game Schafkopf provides much of the precedent for this suggestion.
 The term wenz is a standard term in that game, where the Jacks have a similar function.
-Several etymologies indicte that wenz is a shortened form of wenzel, which itself carries similar meaning elsewhere the card-playing world.
+Several etymologies indicate that wenz is a shortened form of wenzel, which itself carries similar meaning elsewhere the card-playing world.
 Helpful terms.

-Of the six kinds of bids in table P2, only the last is recognized in standard Schafkopf rules; but the others are frequently mentioned throughout the Schafkopf literature as variations, although their names vary considerably.
-(Standard Schafkopf rules also provide for Queens and Jacks to form one series of eight wenzels, Q♣Q♠Q♥Q♦J♣J♠J♥J♦, but nothing similar is proposed here for Skat.)
+Of the six kinds of bids in table P-2, only the last is recognized in standard Schafkopf rules; but the others are frequently mentioned throughout the Schafkopf literature as variations, although their names vary considerably.
+Standard Schafkopf rules also provide for Queens and Jacks to form one series of eight wenzels, Q♣Q♠Q♥Q♦J♣J♠J♥J♦, but nothing similar is proposed here for Skat.

 The related game Doppelkopf offers even more variations.